Colin Mitchell: 1974-1989

 During this period Mitchell remained sporadically active in a series of consultancies, mostly of a military or security nature.
 He is known to have provided services to backers of the Mujahideen insurgents in Afghanistan and Contra rebels in Nicaragua.
 In November 1980, Mitchell praised the Mujahideen as "gallant fighters... expressing themselves, as Afghans know best, in the romantic tradition of sniping, raiding and brigandry."
 He urged Western leaders to provide them with military training and equipment, and to select "proven guerrilla fighters" from their ranks for training as future leaders of Afghanistan.
 However, Mitchell became increasingly dissatisfied with his situation.

 At times his disappointment showed and it amounted to bitterness.
 He turned angrily against the media, which he had used so brilliantly... and against old friends who had tried to help him in difficult times.
 Once a popular member of the Garrick Club, he avoided it for years, finally stopping his subscription.

 The Halo Trust

-In 1989, Mitchell co-founded the Halo Trust (the hazardous areas life-support organization).
+In 1989, Mitchell co-founded the Halo Trust (the Hazardous Areas Life-support Organization) after a clandestine visit to Afghanistan on a fact-finding mission in the early 1980s.
 This non-profit making organization undertook de-mining operations in former war zones.
 It employed a core of (mostly British and Commonwealth) de-mining experts and a large number of locally recruited and trained personnel.
 Most of the Halo personnel were former servicemen.
 Halo became active around the world in areas such as Mozambique, Cambodia and Afghanistan.

 Mitchell thrived in his work with Halo.
 It raised his public profile once again, and in a manner that was both positive and uncontroversial.
+His biographer Aaron Edwards wrote: “As a counterweight to his earlier Mad Mitch persona, or perhaps in spite of it, he shunned the glitz and glamour.
+In Guy’s [HALO co-founder Willoughby] words, ‘Mitch virtually invented the whole business and he had one rule – no (Press) conferences, no PR razzmatazz.
+Just action’.”